 Optionally, click Add Item to add details of a specific item within the package.
-The Portal displays additional properties relating to item details.
+Ship displays additional properties relating to item details.

 The system uses the same properties to record item details that it does to record package details.
 Repeat steps 2-12 to record the details of your item.
 The only mandatory fields for items are Value and Description.

 Optionally, click Add Another Package to record details of another package.
 The system displays a new set of properties relating to the new package's details.
 Repeat steps 2-13 to record the new package's information.